11 Expert-Backed Strategies to Become an Exceptional Manager

 Communicate Open & Clearly

 Clarity of voice is everything.
-If you feel your accent is too strong or you do not annunciate your words clearly, you need to work on it.
+If you feel your accent is too strong or do not articulate your words clearly, you must work on it.

 9. Set Great Goals, Not Tasks

 Micromanagement is the scourge of high-performing teams.
-It is also very difficult to do with a virtual team spread out across different locations.
+It is also very difficult to do with a virtual team across different locations.
 So do not try to do it.
 Do not focus on the task; focus on the goal.
-This means you have to develop clear and simple goals tied to your assigned business objectives.
+This means you must develop clear, simple goals tied to your assigned business objectives.
 Therefore, their goals are also your goals.

 Become Goal Focused By Assigning SMART Goals

-Honestly, I have heard the S.M.A.R.T. goals mantra so many times over my career it makes me cringe.
+Honestly, I have heard the S.M.A.R.T. goals mantra so many times over my career, and it makes me cringe.

 Specific Goals